ST10288433/CustomerApp/README.md

 # Clone the repository
 git clone https://github.com/YOUR_USERNAME/CustomerApp.git

-# Navigate to the project
+# Navigate to the project directory
 cd CustomerApp

 # Open in VS Code